marcelpetrick/DevNotes/BeenThereSeenThat/20221029_NeuroTechMUC_Hackathon_Day0/readme.md

 * todo: book: the neurotech primer - buy this xr biosense 2022; was online in 2022
-* three tracks: tech/handson / the data challnge / design/strategy
+* three tracks: tech/handson / the data challenge / design/strategy
 * links for the datassets will be published as well: to handle that task maybe later
-* in the ende everything goes for design/strategy
+* in the end everything goes for design/strategy
 * 1 hackathon, 600 signups, 6 in person locations, 6 judges, 16 happy sponsors, awesome prize pool ..

 hackathon process walkthrough:
-* first welcome-rules; resourrces in the files ..
+* first welcome-rules; resources in the files ..
 * my intro for the discord-channel
 ```
 Greetings, I am Marcel.
 I am a software engineer with some experience in C++/Qt/Python and Desktop and embedded environments.
 My experience with the whole BCI topic is zero (sadly), I just stumbled over that quite interesting field two week ago.
 But I am willing to learn and participate and bring in my skills. github: https://github.com/marcelpetrick - located in Munich.
 Would prefer a local team 🙂
 ```

 ## g.tec medical engineering:
-* bio-engineering, medical eletronics, bio-electricity
+* bio-engineering, medical electronics, bio-electricity
 * developing hard- and software products for biosignal research
 * mainly: austria: schiedlberg, austria
 * EEG or ECOG (for invasive) interfaces